The Criminal Court Process: What You Need to Know

 The Preliminary Hearing Conference (PHC)

 In felony cases, a Preliminary Hearing Conference is usually scheduled 30-60 days after your arraignment.
 At this court date, defense counsel and the prosecution analyze your case; often, the prosecutor will make a “recommendation” at this time.
 A recommendation is the prosecutor’s offer of a plea bargain.
 If the defendant finds the recommendation satisfactory, he or she can plead guilty at this time to take the deal.
-However, if the terms of the State’s offer are unacceptable or if the defendant maintains his or her innocence, the case is then set for Preliminary Hearing, in which the prosecutor must show probable cause to believe the defendant committed the crimes with which he or she is charged.
+However, if the terms of the State’s offer are unacceptable or if the defendant maintains his or her innocence, the case is then set for a Preliminary Hearing, in which the prosecutor must show probable cause to believe the defendant committed the crimes with which he or she is charged.

 The Preliminary Hearing